Revision Transformers: Instructing Language Models to Change their Values: Method

 \paragraph{General Architecture.} In Fig.~\ref{fig:architecture}, we present the Revision Transformer (RiT) architecture.
 LLMs are commonly pre-trained on huge amounts of (uncurated) data.
 In order to efficiently update a model without costly parameter retraining, we propose to use an external revision engine.
 The general pipeline has the following steps.
 First, the query is passed to the revision engine.
-In order to find relevant information in the revision engine, we map the revision corpus entries and the query into a sentence embedding space with a sentence-level LLM (S-LLM).
-Next, we compare the query to all entries in this embedding space by measuring the similarity between their embedded vectors.
-Then we choose the nearest-neighboring contexts, $C_r$, and prepend them to the query if they exceed a similarity threshold $t$.
+In order to find relevant information in the revision engine, we map query $q$ and entries $r_i$ from the revision corpus $\mathcal{R}$ into an embedding space, here with a sentence-level LLM (S-LLM): $e_x = \text{S-LLM}(x)$.
+Next, we measuring the similarity between their embedded vectors.
+Then we choose only the nearest-neighboring contexts, $C_r$, to be prepended to the query if they exceed a similarity threshold $t$, yielding

 Finally, this augmented prompt is fed into the LLM, which in turn generates an answer.
-Depending on the output, a user can now give feedback to the model, i.e. by removing, adding, or updating information in the revision engine.
+Depending on the output, a user can give feedback to the model, i.e.~by removing, adding, or updating information in the revision engine.
 Overall, the revision engine can be integrated easily into any LLM off the cuff without training any parameters.
+We provide a pseudo code in Alg.~\ref{alg:rit}.

 \paragraph{Revision Engine.} As previously described, the relevant contexts, $C_r$, are determined by detecting the nearest neighbors of the query within the revision corpus.
-The number of added contexts $c$ describes how many neighboring contexts should be considered.
-In this course, we choose a threshold $t$ to retrieve only passages with a minimum similarity regarding the query so that they contain relevant information for the revision.
-However, both $t$ and $c$ are hyperparameters and require careful selection.
-Fortunately, LLMs themselves are, to some extent, able to identify the relevance of the context \citep{context_petroni}.
+In this course, we choose a threshold $t$ to retrieve only passages with a minimum similarity, i.e. with high relevance.
+Next, the number of added contexts, i.e.~the size of $C_r$, can be controlled with $c$.
+It describes how many neighboring contexts will be considered as prefix and the most similar ones are selected: